 Traits accompanying Russian aggression abroad

-1. “Separatist” movements and/or pro-Russian groups with ties to the Kremlin¹
+1. “Separatist” movements or pro-Russian groups with ties to the Kremlin.¹

 ‣

-- 2008 - Russia signs treaty to defend Georgia separatists
+- 2008 - Russia signs a treaty to defend Georgia separatists.

-- 2014 - White House issues warning to Kremlin, as Ukrainian official claims 2,000 Russian troops have arrived in peninsula
+- 2014 - White House issues warning to Kremlin, as Ukrainian official claims 2,000 Russian troops have arrived in the peninsula.

 Some of these could be legitimate accidents from improperly operated or maintained infrastructure, but